 The sun seems to be finally getting its hat on, or at least dusting it off.
 It might not be warm yet, but spring is definitely on its way.
 The birds are singing and the snowdrops are going strong, and daffodils and crocuses are poking their heads out.
 It’s a wonderful time of year!

 March is a good time to be planting new shrubs and perennials which can provide food and shelter for a huge range of species.
 Try to chose a mix of varieties that will provide year round food for the birds.
 The nectar-rich flowers of buddleia will attract bumble bees and butterflies, and hawthorn will provide food for insects and berries for birds.
 Adding some climbers like honeysuckle could even attract bats.
-For more inspiration on what to plant, see Plants and Flowers.
+For more inspiration on what to plant, see our top ten plants.

 Your lawn may now be shouting out for a trim.
 It can be tempting to make things look short and tidy, but remember that the longer you leave between the cuts, the more likely you are to get small plants like daisies, clover and dandelions which will all support more insects.

 Hedgehogs and frogs